ffrujeri/ffrujeri.github.io/_posts/2023-12-17-rl-value-based.md

 Deceptive indeed, as it is often the most difficult component to model.
 Truthfully, the transition function may range from a trivial deterministic function (e.g., a step in GridWorld) to a highly complex Digital Twin representation of reality, with many uncertainties to model.

 Although the transition function is a necessary component of the MDP, in RL we do not necessarily define it explicitly.
 Instead, we may observe transitions from the environment.
-If we learn to play a game of Super Mario, we likely don't know the actual transition functions; we simply try moves and observe what happens.
+If we learn to play a game of Super Mario, we likely don’t know the actual transition functions; we simply try moves and observe what happens.

 We may even utilize real-world observations (e.g., when controlling wind farm that depends on weather circumstances).
 In this case, the world itself is our transition function!

 ## Discount factor ($\gamma$)
-The discount factor $\gamma \in [0,1]$ is optional for finite horizon MDPs and therefore not always included in the MDP tuple.
+The discount factor $γ \in [0,1]$ is optional for finite horizon MDPs and therefore not always included in the MDP tuple.
 It indicates to what extent future rewards are factored into current decision-making, with $\gamma=0$ completely dismissing future rewards and $\gamma=1$ weighing all future rewards equally.

 There are various rationales for working with discount rates, the chief one is to ensure converging value functions for infinite horizon problems.